RoyalPineapple/iOSAccessibilityPathBug/README.md

 ## Actual Results

-On iOS 18+, coordinates accumulate with each read because the input path is mutated:
+On iOS 18+, the input path is mutated in-place.
+Coordinates accumulate with each call:

 ```
 Read 1: origin=(100.0, 200.0)   ← correct